 - Rename a channel name within a panel

 - Delete a panel

 The term Channel refers to the cytometer channel on which your data were collected.
 FCS files contain channel information in two parts: detector name (referred to as Channel Name) and marker/reagent name.

 (Channel information in two parts: machine detector name and experiment-specific reagent or marker.
 The former is also termed short channel name.
 The latter is also termed long channel name)

 The detector name is associated with the machine and generally not changed from experiment to experiment.
 The marker name is entered by the operator of the machine on a per-use basis, and generally indicates what biological target is being studied on the channel in question.
 Other terms sometimes used for these two channel parts are short channel name and long channel name, respectively.

-A panel is an organizational structure for FCS files (aka "samples").
+A panel is an organizational structure for FCS files (aka samples).
 All samples within a panel must have the same collection of channels and reagent names, otherwise, a panel/channel conflict will arise.

 Samples can be moved into a new or already existing panel by selecting the samples within a panel and then clicking on the move button.
 Afterwards, select the desired destination.
 Note that files can also be moved to an existing panel by clicking on the panel itself.

-(move file(s) to a new panel or existing panel)
+(Move file(s) to a new panel or existing panel)

-The reagent name (also known as long channel name or marker name) can be changed in Cytobank by clicking the text cell and editing it.
+The reagent name (also known as long channel name or marker name) can be changed in the Cytobank platform by clicking the text cell and editing it.
 When finished, press enter on the keyboard or click somewhere outside the cell.
 The renaming will apply to all samples within the panel.